kenstott/hasura-proxy-server/src/plugins/cluster-plugin/README.md

-# data-anomalies-plugin
+# cluster-plugin

-This plugin is really, really simple to invoke.
-You just set a threshold value -.5 to .5 (suspicious to normal).
+This plugin is simple to invoke.
+It only has one optional parameter, clusters, which can be set to override automatic calculation of optimum # of clusters.

 It would be interesting to add the result as a value for each query root object and make it a @defer field.
 That would be the cleanest way to do it.
 But support for @defer with Apollo Server is not quite there